uasal/spacehardwarehandbook-public/fasteners.md

 When a single bolt can't fail, a certified A286 alloy bolt is often called for.
 When there is redundancy and margin, more widely  available 18-8 is often more convenient and cost effective.

+## no-go materials:

+Without extensive review and waiver processses the following materials should not be used on space flight hardware:

+- Cadmium  (volatile and can lead to tin whiskers) (https://nepp.nasa.gov/npsl/Prohibited/cadmium_prohibition.htm)
+- Zinc (same as Cadmium)
+- Carbon steel ( corrodes in low-earth orbit and/or in salty launch locations)

 # Style selection

 Vented Socket Head Screws increase cost and decrease choices but allow venting of blind holes to prevent gas build up in space/vacuum applications when the hole is not otherwise vented (the smallest screw hole that must be vented is somewhat fuzzy, but the fewer unvented holes the better).